CS171/Homework_instructions/week-04/lab/week-04_lab.md

 #### Activity II

-*Use your files from the first activity.
-You don't have to create a new project.*

 1. **Navigate to 'activity_2' and create a new D3 project inside the folder.**

 2. **Append a new SVG element to your HTML document with D3** (Width: 500px, Height: 500px)